Interlake-Saints/the-late-and-great/_posts/2022-11-16-jon-behrens.md

 According to Jon's friends, "His total, full-body-and-mind artistic commitment to experimental film and music was such a dependable source of inspiration for everyone.
 That creative dedication was enough to stop us in our tracks and make us think: Should we run home and spend the rest of the day on art?
 For Jon, the answer always seemed to be an emphatic yes.
 He reminded us to always take time to appreciate – in every sense of the word – the artists in your life."

 Jon battled illness for some time, before passing away on Monday, September 5th, 2022.
-If you want to offer a tribute to him, he would want you to go out and make an experimental film.
+H﻿e was 58 years old.
+If you want to offer a tribute to Jon, he would want you to go out and make an experimental film.